 Completeness.
 Readers appreciate complete information, i.e. that all possible customizations are mentioned with all the possible detail, which is not always feasible as it largely depends on the reader's point of view and the tasks to support.

 Easy-to-use.
-Independently of the level of completeness and detail, the resulting documentation must be easy to use (clarity, easy-to understand and navigate).
+Independently of the level of completeness and detail, the resulting documentation must be easy to use.